http://www.xconomy.com/boston/2012/06/21/juliet-marines-ghost-ship-emerges-from-stealth-startup-gears-up-for-war/?single_page=true%E2%80%9D

 Guard, defense contractors, and foreign governments—as well as

-hackers in foreign countries, who are presumably trying to figure
+hackers in foreign countries, who are presumably trying to

-founder and private investors.
-The startup’s institutional
+from its founder and private investors.
+The startup’s

-investor is Avalon Ventures, a VC firm with offices in the San
+institutional investor is Avalon Ventures, a VC firm with

-Diego and Boston areas.
+offices in the San Diego and Boston areas.

 Until recently, the project was kept under wraps because of